Answer Engine Optimization

 Quick answer

 FAQ schema is a small piece of structured data that marks up your questions and answers so AI engines can read them cleanly.
 It turns a normal FAQ into machine readable text that models can quote with confidence.
+Google removed FAQ rich results from search between 2023 and 2026, but the schema is still valid and AI answer engines now read it to extract and cite answers.
 To use it, write a plain FAQ that answers the real questions buyers ask, then wrap it in FAQPage schema in the page code.
-Engines reward this because it removes doubt about what the answer is and who it belongs to.
+The evidence on how much it lifts citations is mixed, so treat schema as a way to remove ambiguity, not to fake quality.

 What FAQ schema is